loomio/loomio_help/content/user_manual/groups/deleting_archiving/index.md

 ---
 title: Deleting and archiving
 weight: 70
-description: How to deactivate and erase data of your group.
+description: How to deactivate and erase all your group's data.
 hidetoc: true
 menu:
   main:
     parent: groups
 ---

-From the **Settings** tab of your group page you can either deactivate or delete your group.

-## Deactivate group

-Deactivating means that you and the rest of the group members will no longer be able to access the group.

-Find this option near the bottom of your group's Settings, click **Deactivate group** and then **OK**.

-To reactivate your deactivated group, [contact Loomio support](https://loomio.org/contact).
+From the **Settings** tab of your group page you can use the **Delete group** option to remove access and eventually delete all the data from our records.
+When you delete group, it will be archived from view immediately and is scheduled for permanent deletion in 2 weeks.
+You and your users will immediately lose access, but may contact us within that two week period if a mistake was made.

+Select Delete group from the group's Settings tab, and type the name of your group (*case sensitive*) as suggested by form's grey, pre-populated text.

-## Delete group
+## When a group is deleted

-All threads, polls, files and other group content will be permanently deleted when you **delete group**.
-It is recommended that you [export](../data_export) the group data and manually download any important files you have uploaded before you continue.
+Two weeks after you use **delete group**, all the threads, polls, files and other group content will be permanently deleted. ***This is non-reversible!*** It is recommended that you [export](../data_export) the group data and manually download any important files you have uploaded before you continue.

-From Settings: **Delete group**, type in your group's name, and click **OK**. ***This is non-reversible!***